sahu833/django-webinar-1/README.md

 ### 2) Django project setup

-now you have python installed in your machines, Fire up a terminal window(powershell for windows) and follow these steps to setup a dummy project
+now you have python installed in your machines, Fire up a terminal window(command prompt for windows) and follow these steps to setup a dummy project
 #### Step 1: Install pip
 Python now comes with pip by default.
 But most of the time, it comes with an old version. it is always a good practice to upgrade pip to the latest version